xyzqm/garden/content/thoughts/watchlist.md

 ---
 title: Watchlist
 ---
 A list of everything I've watched, or plan to watch!
-All lists are sorted in order of enjoyment/beauty, from most to least.
+All lists (besides "To Watch") are sorted in order of enjoyment/beauty, from most to least.
 ## To Watch
 - Moonlight
 - Your Name